jmgirard/agreement/README.md

 <!-- badges: end -->

-The goal of the `agreement` package is to calculate estimates of inter-rater reliability using generalized formulas and output results in a tidy dataframe format that makes collecting, bootstrapping, and plotting them easy.
-The package includes functions for all major chance-adjusted indexes of categorical agreement (i.e., S, gamma, kappa, pi, alpha) as well as all major intraclass correlation coefficients (i.e., one-way and two-way models, agreement and consistency types, and single measure and average measure units).
+The goal of the `agreement` package is to calculate estimates of inter-rater agreement and reliability using generalized formulas that accommodate different designs (e.g., crossed or uncrossed), missing data, and ordered or unordered categories.
+The package includes generalized functions for all major chance-adjusted indexes of categorical agreement (i.e., \(\alpha\), \(\gamma\), \(I_r^2\),
+\(\kappa\), \(\pi\), and \(S\)) as well as all major intraclass correlation coefficients (i.e., one-way and two-way models, agreement and consistency types, and single measure and average measure units).
+Estimates include bootstrap resampling distributions, confidence intervals, and custom tidying and plotting functions.

 ## Installation